MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

 If you're using a self-signed certificate, place it in the root store of the local machine (LocalMachine\Root) for each of the following:

 - Every Network Controller VM.
-- Every Azure Stack HCI host machine, Gateway VMs and the Software Load Balancer VMs.
+- Every Azure Stack HCI host machine and Software Load Balancer VMs.
 This ensures that the certificate is trusted by the peer entities.

 Here's a sample command to import the certificate public key that has already been exported: